JimMarshall35/2DFarmingRPG/StardewDocs/docs/UI.md

             if item.item >= 0 then
                 spriteName = WfGetItemSpriteName(item.item)
             end
-            local backgroundBoxSpriteName = "fantasy_9Panel"
+            -- choose a background that shows the item is selected, or don't local backgroundBoxSpriteName = "fantasy_9Panel"
             if self._selectedItemIndex == index then
                 backgroundBoxSpriteName = "fantasy_9Panel_selected"
+            end
+            -- display the quantity of the item in the bottom right if there is > 1 item local itemQuantity = {}
+            if item.quantity > 1 then
+                itemQuantity =
+                {
+                    {
+                        type = "text",
+                        content = tostring(item.quantity),
+                        paddingLeft = "0.0",
+                        paddingTop = "0.0",
+                        colour = "255,255,255,255",
+                        dockPoint = "bottomRight",
+                        paddingBottom = 5,
+                        paddingRight = 5,
+                        children = {}
+                    }
+                }
             end
             table.insert(self.widgetChildren,
             {